 Beamforming is a very popular technology to achieve target directivity, though it’s mostly used for mono speech now, it is great potential in immersive audio.
 There are also many studies in this area.

 This proposal starts with two fundamental technologies: Delay-sum and differential.
 And aim for the suitable solution for immersive audio on UE.

-Delay-sum microphone array
+7.3.2 Delay-sum microphone